clientIO/joint/demo/ts-demo/README.txt

 Use npm to run this demo.

-You need to build the jointjs first.
+You need to build JointJS first.
 Go to the root folder and run:

 ```
 npm install
-grunt
+npm run grunt:install --workspaces --if-present
 ```

 Navigate to this directory, then run: